Domar95/ProductRatingWeb/README.md

 ### Features to be added
-*decide whether you want to share your product with other users by setting it as private or public *decide which user's products you want to see *configure product information that you want to see on the homepage *set main product categories to choose from while adding new product or updating existing one *search function to sort by best matches
+-decide whether you want to share your product with other users by setting it as private or public -decide which user's products you want to see -configure product information that you want to see on the homepage -set main product categories to choose from while adding new product or updating existing one -search function to sort by best matches
-*advanced search options to be available
+-advanced search options to be available
-*email confirmation on register
+-email confirmation on register
-*more profile information
+-more profile information

 ## README in construction